 Student PINs (these are different to student numbers) are allocated to students for the purposes of obtaining their end-of-year results from the VCE Results and ATAR Service.
-These will be given out to Year 12 students during the VTAC information night in August.
+These will be given out to Year 12 students when other VTAC information is shared.
 Students should keep their PIN in a secure place to avoid unauthorised access to their results via the results service at the end of the year.